My Products

 apigw-myproducts-stage_ko

-The information displayed when selecting Stage Name, Root Resource (/), Resource and Method from Stage list are as follows.
+The information displayed when selecting the stage name, root resource (/), resource, and method from the stage list is as follows:

 • When a stage name is selected